e0xextazy/tts_superresolution/README.md

-# Super resolution spectrograms using UNet
+# Super resolution spectrograms using U-Net
 Improving the quality of synthesized speech by increasing the resolution of spectrograms.

 ## Note: This repository requires code refactoring